Frankenstein's Daughter: Production

 Layton Films was a company established by Dick Cunha, a filmmaker who had just left Screencraft Productions, and Mark Frederic, an investor.
 In April 1958 it was announced Layton would make 10 films in just over 24 months for distribution by Astor Films, starting with Frankenstein's Daughter (in the end only two other films were made, Missile to the Moon and The Girl in Room 13).

 Frankenstein's Daughter was shot during just six days for approximately $65,000 and sold to Astor Pictures for $80,000.

 It was filmed at Screencraft Studios in Hollywood, although the house in which much of the action takes place was the home of producer Marc Frederic.
 Production of the film wrapped in May 1958.

 John Ashley had just made a number of films for American International Pictures.
 He later recalled "AIP was low budget – one hundred grand a movie – but at least they shot on sound stages and the size of the crew was bigger.
 Frankenstein's Daughter was really rock bottom.
-But the people were very nice, especially Duck Cunha, the director ... but it was quick, a little more down and dirty than AIP".
+But the people were very nice, especially Dick Cunha, the director ... but it was quick, a little more down and dirty than AIP".

 Ashley later said he remembered two things about the film: "the monster, which was a man because the makeup artist didn't know it was supposed to be a woman, and that we shot the ending at Harold Lloyd's estate, because Harold Lloyd Jr. played a teenager in it".

 Although the credits use the words "and introducing" in reference to Harold Lloyd Jr., his first film role was actually 1953's The Flaming Urge.
 Sally Todd was Miss February 1957 in Playboy magazine.

 Paul Stanhope and Harry Thomas did the make-up for Frankenstein's Daughter.

 Additional production information can be found on the Tom Weaver-David Schecter-Steve Kronenberg-Larry Blamire audio commentary on Film Detective's 2021 "Frankenstein's Daughter" Special Edition Blu-ray.